Applications to this programme are currently closed. Please check back shortly.

 The City Bridge Trust will create a Selection Panel involving external expertise to make final recommendations to the CBT Grant Committee on the allocation of its funds.
 The Panel will represent experts in the field of investment readiness, social finance and impact analysis and UBS volunteers.
 The Panel will take part in reviewing information submitted by shortlisted candidates as well as in the personal interviews.

-City Bridge Trust will hold open information sessions during the application period, so that interested organisations can ask their questions and share their concerns in person.
-Details will be announced shortly.
+City Bridge Trust will hold open information sessions during the year, so that interested organisations can ask their questions in person.

 To register your interest in taking part in a session, please e-mail email@example.com